shuai-xu/flink/docs/dev/table/sql.md

 under the License.
 -->

-The SQL language includes Data Definition Language (DDL), Query and Data Manipulation Language (DML), Flink has a preliminary supports for DDL, Query and DML features.
+The SQL language includes Data Definition Language (DDL), query and Data Manipulation Language (DML).
+Flink has a preliminary supports for DDL, query and DML features.

 Before the existence of the SQL CLI, queries written in the Flink SQL can only be embedded in a table program written in Java or Scala.
 The tables accessed in the SQL query must be registered in the TableEnvironment first.
 It's impossible to use SQL only to complete the work.

-The SQL CLI is designed to provide an easy way to write, debug, and submit Table programs without writing a single line of Java or Scala code.
+The SQL CLI is designed to provide an easy way to write, debug, and submit table programs without writing a single line of Java or Scala code.
 For SQL CLI, DDL replaces the table definition and registration process in the table programs.
-By passing a SQL DDL description text to the SQL CLI, it will be parsed into table objects and registered to the tableEnvironment, then follow up SQL Queries can access these tables directly.
+By passing a SQL DDL description text to the SQL CLI, it will be parsed into table objects and registered to the `TableEnvironment`, then follow up SQL queries can access these tables directly.

 SQL queries are specified with the `sqlQuery()` method of the `TableEnvironment`.
 The method returns the result of the SQL query as a `Table`.
 A `Table` can be used in [subsequent SQL and Table API queries](common.html#mixing-table-api-and-sql), be [converted into a DataSet or DataStream](common.html#integration-with-datastream-and-dataset-api), or [written to a TableSink](common.html#emit-a-table)).
-SQL and Table API queries can seamlessly mixed and are holistically optimized and translated into a single program.
+SQL and Table API queries can be seamlessly mixed and are holistically optimized and translated into a single program.

 In order to access a table in a SQL query, it must be [registered in the TableEnvironment](common.html#register-tables-in-the-catalog).
 A table can be registered from a [TableSource](common.html#register-a-tablesource), [Table](common.html#register-a-table), [DataStream, or DataSet](common.html#register-a-datastream-or-dataset-as-table).
 Alternatively, users can also [register catalogs in a TableEnvironment](catalog.html) to specify the location of the data sources.

-For convenience `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
+For convenience, `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
 Hence, `Table` objects can be directly inlined into SQL queries (by string concatenation) as shown in the examples below.

-**Note:** The current DDL is not persistent and can not be shared, only exists in a single SQL Query (along with the life cycle of a Query), so currently only CREATE operations are supported (ALTER/DROP is not introduced).
-Later versions will support persistence, the corresponding DDL objects will'be saved into persistent catalog and easier to use or modify(does not need to be declared every time, and can be shared).
+**Note:** The current DDL is not persistent and can not be shared, only exists in a single SQL query (along with the life cycle of a query), so currently only CREATE operations are supported (ALTER/DROP is not introduced).
+Later versions will support persistence and the corresponding DDL objects will be saved into persistent catalogs and are easier to use or modify (does not need to be declared every time, and can be shared).
 For example, user `A` produced a table `T1` in a query, then `T1` can be shared as a data source in another query of user `B`.
 Flink's SQL support is not yet feature complete.
 Queries that include unsupported SQL features cause a `TableException`.
 The supported features of SQL on batch and streaming tables are listed in the following sections.

 * This will be replaced by the TOC